codejake/hackintosh-guide/README.md

 My goal was to get as close to an unmolested vanilla macOS install as I could and I believe I have succeeded.

+I have voluntarily reinstalled my macOS install several times to get practiced and test and document things.
+I publish this document to help others in my shoes.
+Feel free to ask me questions [on Twitter](https://twitter.com/codejake), but make sure you've read corpnewt's guide, have some clue, and have already diligently Googled.

 ## Warning
 You will run into roadblocks.
 And everyone will give you their advice.
 Most of it *awful*.
 Stay away from Unibeast, Multibeast, Tonymacx86.com, random people, etc.